AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-hub/README.md

 ### MQTT client cannot connect to the Azure IoT Hub

-If the MQTT client is unable to successfully connect the the Azure IoT Hub, please make sure that the following statements are true.
+If the MQTT client is unable to successfully connect to the Azure IoT Hub, please make sure that the following statements are true.

 - **The camera is not behind a proxy**.
 This example does not support a network topology where requests needs to traverse a proxy to reach the internet.
 - **The camera date and time is correctly configured**.
 The date and time of the camera needs to be correctly configured.